ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

 ### OBS Extensions (On Ubuntu)

+Note: this is outdated use OBS via Flatpak as it now seems to work pretty much perfectly as of late 2024

 - Install [OBS Studio](https://obsproject.com/) - `sudo apt-get install obs-studio`
     - Do not install using snap or flatpak